Logo close icon

 Nicky Payne

-Why study MSc Clinicial Health Psychology and Wellbeing* at Middlesex University?
+Why choose Clinical Health Psychology and Wellbeing MSc at Middlesex?

-This MSc has been developed for psychology graduates (or a related discipline, such as health studies, counselling, mental health, nursing, or public health) and current health and mental healthcare professionals wishing to further their studies, develop their knowledge and skills and enhance their career opportunities.
+This degree course is for psychology graduates or those with qualifications in health and mental healthcare who want to further their studies, knowledge and skills and enhance their career opportunities.

 We have strong partnerships with many health psychology organisations which means that you'll be able to undertake an eight-week work placement and gain valuable hands-on work experience.
-Previous placements have included working with addiction management, cancer screening, pain management, exercise promotion, stroke rehabilitation.
+Previous placements have included working in addiction, cancer screening, pain management, exercise, health promotion, stroke rehabilitation, mental health and trauma.

-Please note that this programme does not lead to a therapy practitioner qualification.
+Please note that this course does not itself lead to a therapy practitioner qualification.

 Find out more